Do I qualify for a Free Radon Test?

 A-1 offers a Free Radon Test with a Continuous Radon Monitor (CRM) in certain situations if the home being tested is within our local area.
 For more details about the Free Radon Test Program call one of our offices.

-Nearly half of all Wisconsin homes have radon levels that pose significant health risks.
-Is your home one of them?
+Nearly half of all Wisconsin homes we test have radon levels that pose significant health risks.

 Don’t leave your family’s health to chance.
 The only way to know for sure if your home has dangerous levels of radon gas is to perform radon testing.